SublimeText/AdvancedNewFile/README.md

 * Linux: ~/.config/sublime-text-2/Packages/

 ## Usage
 Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
-Note, by default, this plugin takes an arbitrary folder from the project.
-If you have more than one folder in the project, you will need to specify it.
-For more information on this, see [Selecting top level folders](https://github.com/skuroda/Sublime-AdvancedNewFile#selecting-top-level-folders) in the Features section.
+If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
+For more advanced usage of this plugin, be sure to look at [Advanced Path Specification](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage) and [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features)

+**Default directory:**
+If the plugin is launched without folders, the default directory will be your home directory.
+If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.

-## Features
+## Advanced Path Usage
-### __init__.py creation:
+### Home directory:
-This plugin may optionally create `__init__` in the created directories.
-This can be done by utilizing the correct keymap (`shift+super+alt+n (shift+ctrl+alt+n on windows)`) by default.
+To begin at the home directory simply start with `~/` like you would in the shell.

 ### Selecting top level folders:
 Top level folders can be specified by typing in the name of the folder followed by a colon.
 Then specify the path as you would normally.